ughur-a/OpenCL-Guide/chapters/getting_started_windows.md

 .\bootstrap-vcpkg.bat
 ```

 This should build the Vcpkg command-line utility that will take care of the all installations.
-The utility let's us discover the OpenCL SDK in its repository (beside other packages mentioning OpenCL).
+The utility lets us discover the OpenCL SDK in its repository (beside other packages mentioning OpenCL).

 ```
 .\vcpkg.exe search opencl